 Visualizers are the centerpiece of the MegunoLink interface.
-They are windows for your Arduino sketch.
+They are dockable windows that:

 There are two ways to open a new Visualizer; pick whichever one is most convenient for you.
 Create a new visualizer by selecting it from the: